Parish Nurse Ministry

 The Parish Nurse Ministry: Duties of the District Representative

-- Principle function – Support and promote Christ-centered health and wellness of body, mind, and spirit through congregational health ministry of The Lutheran Church – Missouri Synod.
+- Principal function – Support and promote Christ-centered health and wellness of body, mind, and spirit through congregational health ministry of The Lutheran Church – Missouri Synod.

-- Principle responsibilities – Promote the parish nurse ministry, provide resources and consultation to pastors, congregations and nurses who desire a health ministry program, and interface with District officials.
+- Principal responsibilities – Promote the parish nurse ministry, provide resources and consultation to pastors, congregations, and nurses who desire a health ministry program, and interface with District officials.

 Qualifications to Be a Parish Nurse

 - Registered nurse in the state of Kansas

 - A member of the congregation he/she is serving

 - A person of spiritual maturity

 - Ability to work as a team member with the pastor and other staff members